garimabhayanaa/AI-Assistant/README.md

 This project is an AI-powered assistant that can perform various tasks, answer questions, and interact with users through voice commands and a graphical user interface (GUI).
 It utilizes several libraries and APIs to provide functionalities such as speech recognition, text-to-speech, real-time information retrieval, and application control.

 ## Features
+- **Hotword Detection**: The assistant listens for a predefined hotword to activate itself before processing commands.
 - **Voice Interaction**: Users can interact with the assistant using voice commands.
-- **Task Automation**: The assistant can perform tasks such as opening applications, playing music, and generating content.
+- **Task Automation**: The assistant can perform tasks such as opening applications, generating content and typing.
 - **Real-time Information**: It can fetch real-time data from the internet, such as news and current events.
 - **Image Generation**: The assistant can generate images based on user prompts using AI models.
 - **Chat History**: Maintains a chat log for context and reference.